Review of Equals Math Jigsaw Puzzles

 - Simplifying fractions.
-I really liked the fact it had fractions shown as pictures but student needs to match them to the numerical form and do the simplifying mentally.
+I really liked the fact fractions were shown as pictures but the student needs to match them to the numerical form and do the simplifying mentally.

-- Factors puzzle - or multiplication tables backwards.
-This is the best one on the CD.
-Very needful practice for all 3rd-4th grades but in a very fun form.
+- Factors puzzle – or multiplication tables backwards.
+This is the best one!
+It is a very needful topic for 4th-5th graders to practice and here it is in a fun form!

 I had my kindergartner try the first skip-counting puzzle, and she completed the first row easily (counting by ones).
 We worked together with the twos, and soon she was able to do that row too.
 She liked working with the puzzle a lot and was enthusiastic.

-I will definitely continue using the product to let her learn skip-counting, multiplication tables, mental adding, and all the other topics on the CD.
+I will definitely continue using the product to let her learn skip-counting, multiplication tables, mental adding, and all the other topics it covers.

-I let some of my friends children 'test' the puzzles.
-Overall they liked them very well.
-The kids commented how they liked this form much better than working in a notebook, or flashcard practice.
+I let some friends' children test the puzzles as well.
+Overall they liked them a lot.
+The kids commented how they liked this form much better than working in a notebook or flashcard practice.

 Several children also noted how the "Factors" puzzle was kind of hard, because it really made you think.
-I think that puzzle is the best one there because it gives nice practice in a very important area: kids need to know, not only that 5 × 8 is 40 and 7 × 8 is 56, but what all possibilities there are to have (number) × (number) = 36 or (number) × (number) = 20; in other words they need to easily be able to tell the factors of a given (small) number.
+I think that puzzle is the best one there because it gives nice practice in a very important area: children need to know, not only that 5 × 8 is 40 and 7 × 8 is 56, but what all possibilities there are for (number) × (number) = 36 or (number) × (number) = 20; in other words they need to be able to easily tell the factors of a given (small) number.

-The only thing I missed was I would have liked to have more puzzles come on the CD, in various areas of basic mathematics.
+The only thing I missed was I would have liked more puzzles in various areas of basic mathematics.